-Any discharge eligible for coverage under this general permit may alternatively be authorized under an individual TPDES or TLAP permit according to 30 TAC Chapter 305 (relating to Consolidated Permits).
+Any discharge eligible for coverage under this general permit may alternatively be authorized under an individual TPDES or Texas Land Application Permit (TLAP) permit according to 30 TAC Chapter 305 (relating to Consolidated Permits).
+Applications for individual permit coverage should be submitted at least three hundred and thirty (330) days prior to proposed date of commencement of construction activities to ensure timely authorization.
+No construction may commence until the applicant has been granted permit coverage.

-2. Individual Permit Required
+Individual Permit Required